 Workgroup developed its views on providing a distinction between decision dates (when Ofgem will decide to implement a Modification) and effective dates (when the new charges first become payable).

-Possible Effective Dates

-Some Workgroup Participants stated that during March they are heavily engaged in discussions relating to new Gas Year contracts (beginning 01 October for any respective Gas Year).
-Therefore, some Workgroup Participants highlighted, that for the market to have confidence, it would be sensible to have an effective date for new charges on 01 October 2020.
-Ofgem noted this point.

-Many Workgroup Participants sought to highlight that it is not feasible to implement this suite of Modifications by October 2019 and therefore questioned why Urgency was sought by National Grid.
-Issues include opportunity to develop Alternatives, impact assessments by Ofgem, requirement for Article 26 consultation and notice given to industry for potentially significant/unknown changes to prices.

 On 29 January 2019, making reference to UNC Modification Rule 12.8, Workgroup 0678 requested Joint Office seek a formal View from the Authority.
 The topics where a View was requested were:

 The feasibility of achieving 01 October 2019 implementation date